-I love when a trend is wearable and accessible to women.
+I love it when a trend is wearable and accessible to women.
 I feel this way about block heels.
 These shoes can potentially be more comfortable and supportive than styles that aren’t as stacked.
 Trend that is practical?
 Sign me up!

 How to Wear Block Heels